Types of credit

 Unsecured loan

-Useful if you need to raise a fairly large sum of money.
+Unsecured loans are useful if you need to raise a fairly large sum of money.
 You have to shop around for the best rates and be absolutely certain that you can afford the monthly repayments.
 If you don’t pay up, you can be taken to court, or they might send the debt collectors around.
 The newer flexible loans may sound like a great idea but watch out – you could end up paying more interest.
-Read more about unsecured loans.
+Check out our blog about unsecured loans here.

 Pros: Good for borrowing large sums of money